-Anyway, a bottle of sauv blanc is currently chilling in anticipation of tonight’s gift wrapping extravaganza with Ben, then we’ll be free and clear to spend the next 10+ days with family.
-We’ll celebrate Christmas with my family then Ben’s parents and brothers are coming a few days afterwards to ring in the new year.
-Bring on the happy holiday madness!
+I’ve got a bottle of sauv blanc chilling in anticipation of tonight’s gift wrapping extravaganza with Ben, then we’ll be free and clear to spend the next 10+ days with family.

 But first, we feast!
 On Christmas Eve Cajun Shrimp – an IGE-family tradition!